 - a.
 A credit hour is a unit based on a student's time in the class or contact time between a student and teacher. - One credit hour for a theory class equals 50 minutes of student-teacher contact time per week throughout the semester. - ii.
-One clinical/laboratory/practical credit hour represents two-three hours of supervised work per week throughout the semester. - iii.
+One clinical/laboratory/practical credit hour represents two-three hours of supervised work per week throughout the semester.

+- iii.
 A course consisting of three theory hours per week is considered a three-credit hour course (3+0). - iv.
 A course consisting of two theory hours and one laboratory/ clinical/ practical hour is considered a three-credit course (2+1).

-M. Course Load
+L. Course Load

-- a.
-It is the number of courses and credit hours a student registers for in a semester. - b.
-The minimum required course load for a full-time student registered in spring and fall semesters is 17 credit hours. - c.
+- It is the number of courses and credit hours a student registers for in a semester. - b.
+The minimum required course load for a full-time student registered in spring and fall semesters is 15 credit hours.
+In comparison, the maximum course load allowed is 18 credit hours per semester. - c.
 In case any student wishes to enroll for one more course beyond 18 credit hours, they may be allowed to do so only if: - i.
 Their cumulative grade point average (CGPA) is above 3.5, and the student needs the course to graduate on time.